Can I pay off my existing mortgage with equity release?

-Lifetime mortgages typically have no monthly repayments, as the loan plus roll up interest, is repaid when the plan comes to an end.
+A lifetime mortgage is the most popular form of equity release.
+Available to homeowners aged 55 and above, with a lifetime mortgage there are typically no monthly repayments as the loan, plus roll up interest, is repaid when the plan comes to an end.